Azure/azure-event-hubs-java/readme.md

 ## Using the library

+Two java packages are released to Maven Central Repository from this GitHub repository.

+### Microsoft Azure EventHubs Java Client

-This library is available for use in Maven projects from the Maven Central Repository, and can be referenced using the following dependency declaration.
-The dependency declaration will in turn pull further required dependencies, specifically the required version of Apache Qpid Proton-J, and the cryptography library BCPKIX by the Legion of Bouncy Castle.
+This library exposes the send and receive APIs.
+This library will in turn pull further required dependencies, specifically the required versions of Apache Qpid Proton-J, and the cryptography library BCPKIX by the Legion of Bouncy Castle.

 ```XML
    	<dependency>